 Giving Quilts

 This page lists the current charity quilt efforts that guild members are invited to contribute to.
-You can view completed quilts from past years on Our Collaborations page.
+You can view completed quilts from past years on the Collaborations page.

 If you have any questions, please contact Giving Quilts Chair, Linda Teri.
 (Log in before clicking the link to view Linda's profile.)